UK PM Rishi Sunak strikes post-Brexit Northern Ireland Protocol deal with EU

 She said she will consider the deal itself as well as talking to the DUP before deciding whether to support it, but stressed that restoring powersharing was “crucial”.

-“It’s intolerable that we’ve got the protocol undermining political stability in Northern Ireland,” she said.

-The UK Prime Minister will brief his senior ministers in a virtual meeting of the Cabinet.
+The UK Prime Minister will brief his senior ministers in a virtual meeting of the British cabinet.

 He will then rejoin Ms von der Leyen to set out the deal to voters in a joint press conference before the Prime Minister makes a statement to MPs in the Commons.